-Maple Leaf Foods is committed to creating a workplace environment where everyone feels like they belong, and we believe For more information on our new DEI goals, please visit Diversity, Equity and Inclusion. in the benefits a diverse and inclusive workplace environment brings.
-We have been advancing our efforts to foster a diverse The Company has launched a voluntary self-identification and progressive workplace for the past few years and this has program to better understand the demographics of our people.
-We been strengthened by the development of our strategic Diversity have also increased our focus on supporting mental health and and Inclusion Blueprint, which guides our approach to building wellness amongst our Team Members, and continue to support an inclusive workplace that embraces all forms of diversity and a number of Employee Resource Groups (ERGs) which play an is committed to including every voice in our collaborative enviimportant role in fostering the Company's shared value culture. ronment.
+Maple Leaf Foods is committed to creating a workplace environment where everyone feels like they belong, and we believe in the benefits a diverse and inclusive workplace environment brings.
+We have been advancing our efforts to foster a diverse and progressive workplace for the past few years and this has been strengthened by the development of our strategic Diversity and Inclusion Blueprint, which guides our approach to building an inclusive workplace that embraces all forms of diversity and is committed to including every voice in our collaborative environment.